Parenting a newborn can be confusing and exhausting - but a bit of assistance can make it all much easier.

-Post natal doulas will be able to support breastfeeding but may refer you to a specialist support person if required.
-A post natal doula will also be able to teach you about bottle feeding and safety and hygiene.
+Postnatal doulas can help support breastfeeding or refer you to a specialist support person if you need one.
+A postnatal doula will also be able to teach you about bottle feeding safety and hygiene.

-Some night nurses will simply come into your home and take over for the night providing you and your partner with a good unbroken night’s sleep.
-They will also provide you with a detailed handover the next morning.
+Some night nurses will simply come into your home and take over for the night, giving you and your partner a chance to get a good unbroken night’s sleep.

 - Guiding your newborn into a good sleeping and feeding routine

-- Teaching older babies (over 6 months) to sleep through the night
+- Teaching older babies (over 6 months) how to sleep through the night

 - Breastfeeding counselling

-Night nannies are highly experienced and often have qualifications such as midwife, children’s nurse, health visitors or qualified nannies.
+Night nurses are highly experienced and will often be qualified midwives, children’s nurses, health visitors or nannies.